VinFuture Prize: Nomination

-The 17 Sustainable Development Goals of the United Nations, must be adhered to by the candidates.
+Candidates must adhere to the List of 17 Sustainable Development Goals of the United Nations.

 Selection

-Four scientific discoveries that improve human lives and enhance equitability and sustainability for future generations are selected by the VinFuture Prize Council.
+Four scientific discoveries that improve human lives and enhance fairness and sustainability for future generations have been selected by the VinFuture Prize Council.
 A Grand Prize and three special prizes are awarded annually.
 The prize winners are announced at the VinFuture Prize Award Ceremony.
-The Grand Prize awards $3 million in funding, and the special prizes award $500,000 in funding each, based on the following criteria:
+The Grand Prize awards $3 million in funding, and the special prizes award $500,000 in funding to each winner based on the following categories: